Synergy Between Quantum Circuits and Tensor Networks: Short-cutting the Race to Practical Quantum Advantage: Conclusions

 \section{Conclusions}

 This work introduces a synergistic training framework for quantum algorithms, which employs classical tensor network simulations towards boosting the performance of PQCs.
 Our framework allows a problem of interest to be attacked first with the aid of abundant classical resources (e.g. GPUs and TPUs), before being transitioned onto quantum hardware to find a solution with further improved performance.
-By moving the work of quantum computers to improving on promising classical solutions, rather than finding such solutions \textit{de novo}, we ensure that scarce quantum resources are allocated where they are most effective, setting up parametrized quantum algorithms for success.
+By moving the work of quantum computers to improve on promising classical solutions, rather than finding such solutions \textit{de novo}, we ensure that scarce quantum resources are allocated where they are most effective, setting up parametrized quantum algorithms for success.

 Assessing the performance of our methods on generative modeling and Hamiltonian minimization problems, we found that PQCs initialized with this synergistic training framework not only obtained better training losses using identical quantum resources, but also exhibited qualitatively improved optimization behavior, with deep quantum circuits transformed from being practically untrainable to reliably converging on high-quality solutions.
-A study of gradient variances shows the promise of this method for avoiding barren plateaus and related worst-case guarantees, which for randomly initialized PQCs lead to gradients which decay exponentially in both the number of qubits and the depth of the circuit.
-For PQCs initialized using classically obtained TN solutions however, we observed gradient variances which remain essentially constant with respect to size, even showing a slight increase in deeper circuits.
+A study of gradient variances and magnitudes shows the promise of this method for avoiding barren plateaus and related worst-case guarantees, which for randomly initialized PQCs lead to gradients which decay exponentially in both the number of qubits and the depth of the circuit.
+For PQCs initialized using classically obtained TN solutions however, we observed gradient variances and magnitudes which remain essentially constant with respect to size, even showing a slight increase in deeper circuits.
+At system sizes up to 100 qubits, we witnessed a change of trends that favored pretraining with larger bond dimensions in order to keep up the favorable scaling.
+Nevertheless, we demonstrate that classical computing resources do not need to drastically increase in order to keep mitigating barren plateaus in PQCs to a very strong degree.
 These results point towards the promise of this framework for enabling PQCs to scale to large number of qubits, thereby unlocking the latent capabilities of quantum computers for optimization and learning problems which remain out of reach for purely classical methods.

 These findings naturally open up several related questions.
 We have employed MPS as our classical TN ansatz, whose bond dimension $\chi$ determines the classical resources allocated for PQC initialization, but have yet to characterize the performance of our method on problem sizes requiring very large values of $\chi$.
 While our findings show that larger bond dimensions in our synergistic framework lead to increased PQC performance, we also anticipate an eventual need to employ more sophisticated TN models whose topology is better adapted to the connectivity of the circuit architecture at hand.
 To this end, initializing PQCs using tree tensor networks is a natural next area of study, as the simple canonical forms available to such models permit a straightforward extension of the decomposition procedure used here~\cite{rudolph2022MPSdecomposition}.
 We anticipate the use of more flexible TN models to lead to further improvements in the performance of quantum algorithms, complementary to those identified for the use of larger values of $\chi$.